junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He learns to check the newspapers to find new updates about "Clint Eastwood" and his gang.

-Though after a while he realizes they are always either outdated or fake.
+Though after a while, he realizes they are always either outdated or fake.

 A bank is reported to be robbed in Rattlesnake Bend, Nevada.
 Cas rides into the town, but the town is safe and sound from any robbery for over a month.

 He doubts Dean would ever kill anyone if they're not monsters, but when the newspaper says Clint Eastwood has shown up in Cattle Creek, Kansas with a body count, he still goes there to check it out, just in case.

 It is near the end of summer, Kansas is still hot and dry.
-People in the town wears ridiculously large cowboy hats to shield themselves from the sun.
+People in the town wear ridiculously large cowboy hats to shield themselves from the sun.
 The saloon is called Skinny's Saloon.
 The man behind the bar counter is exactly as the name suggests.

 Cas approaches him to ask if a cowboy with his height and green eyes has ever visited.
 Skinny raises a pistol at him as soon as he hears the question.

-Cas tilts his head at the man's reaction, wondering what is it that he's done wrong.
+Cas tilts his head at the man's reaction, wondering what it is that he's done wrong.

 "Who are you?"
 Skinny demands, "His friend or enemy?"
-He holds the pistol in the right hand, the left hand hanging limp and shaky by his side, that side of shoulder twitching uncontrollably.
+He holds the pistol in the right hand, the left hand hanging limp and shaky by his side, that side of his shoulder twitching uncontrollably.

 Cas considers, and he says, "Nobody.
 I just want to find him."
 At the man's doubtful gaze, Cas manages to add, "He is wanted, isn't he?
 There are posters about him."

-Skinny lowers his gun and huffs a laughter, "Ah, bounty hunter."
+Skinny lowers his gun and huffs a laugh, "Ah, bounty hunter."

 Cas nods at that, "So?
 Is he here or not?"

 Skinny says, with much disappointment.
 "He's not.
-I'd hoped he'd come visit once he saw the paper, but he never does.
+I'd hoped he'd come visit once he saw the paper, but he never did.
 Only dumbasses like you popping up."

 "You want to trick him here?
 Why?"
 Cas squints.
 This man is not a demon, but who says demons have to come from hell.

 Skinny points at his wounded left shoulder.
 "Thunderhill, Colorado.
 That bastard put a bullet in here."
-He grinds the teeth.
+He grinds his teeth.
 "Ever heard about a cowboy's revenge?
 This ain't over until he's dead."

 "You're going to kill him?"
 Cas tenses.